 FAQ on Prepaid Credit Cards

 A prepaid credit card is essentially a substitute for cash.
-It is a secured card issued by a financial institution that has been secured with a prepayment.
-These cards can be compared to prepaid debit cards which use preloaded funds for transactions instead of money deposited in a traditional checking account.
+It is a card issued by a financial institution that has been secured with a prepayment.
+These cards can be compared to debit cards that use preloaded funds for transactions instead of money deposited in a traditional checking account.

-What is the difference between prepaid card and credit card?
+What is the difference between a prepaid card and a credit card?

-A prepaid card is not linked to a bank checking account or to a credit union share draft account.
+A prepaid card is not linked to a bank checking account or a credit union account.
 Instead, you are spending money you placed in the prepaid card account in advance.
-This is sometimes called “loading money onto the card”.
+This is sometimes called “loading money onto the card.”

 When is a prepaid card a good option?